 By the end of the 1880s Lynden was beginning to look like a real town.
 The Northwest Normal School (later Western Washington University in Bellingham) opened in Lynden in October 1886 but closed in 1892, due primarily to a lack of state funding.
 Businesses sprang up along Front Street, which in the 1880s was more of an obstacle course than a street because of the tree stumps that remained in the road.
 In 1887 alone at least nine new houses were built, a three-story hotel, a wagon shop, and a Methodist Church.
 By 1889 Lynden could boast of (among other businesses) a newspaper (the Pioneer Press), two bakeries, two livery stables, five general stores, three blacksmith shops, a photographer, a drug store, a real-estate agent, a public library, and, by the end of 1889, the Judson Opera House, which became Lynden’s de facto community center.
 There was no U.S. Census taken in Lynden in 1890, but population estimates in the town ranged between 500 and 1,000.

 Lynden began the 1890s as a logging town, with sawmills continuing to clear the abundant forests in the area, but by the end of the decade the dominant industry was turning to agriculture, particularly dairy and berry farms.
 Vegetables, (beans, carrots, and beets), grains (barley and oats), and hops were also a staple of Lynden farmers.
-Lynden was formally incorporated as a fourth-class city on March 6, 1891, and Holden Judson was elected the town’s first mayor.
+On March 6, 1891, residents voted to formally incorporate Lynden as a town of the fourth class and elected Holden Judson as the new town's first mayor.
 The railroad reached the area the same year, although, to the disappointment of all in Lynden, the nearest depot was in Clearbrook, more than six miles northeast.
 This lack of a railroad -- which killed many small towns in the late nineteenth century -- and the depression of the mid-1890s resulted in a dramatic drop in Lynden’s population during the decade.
 The 1900 U.S. Census put Lynden’s population at only 365, and that was several years after the town had begun to recover from the worst effects of the depression.

 Thriving People and Businesses